lukechampine/freeze/README.md

 becomes a problem when you want to pass a slice around to many consumers without worrying about them modifying it.
 With freeze, you can guard against these unwanted or intended behaviors.

+To accomplish this, the `mprotect` syscall is used.
+Sadly, this necessitates allocating new memory via `mmap` and copying the data into it.
+This performance penalty should not be prohibitive, but it's something to be aware of.

+In case it wasn't clear from the previous paragraph, this package is not intended to be used in production.
+A well-designed API is a much saner solution than freezing your data structures.
+I would even caution against using `freeze` in your automated testing, due to its platform-specific nature. `freeze` is best used for "one-off" debugging.
+Something like this:

+1. Observe bug
+2. Suspect that shared mutable data is the culprit
+3. Call `freeze.Object` on the data after it is created
+4. Run program again; it crashes
+5. Inspect stack trace to identify where the data was modified
+6. Fix bug
+7. Remove call to `freeze.Object`

+Again: **do not use `freeze` in production.** It's a cool proof-of-concept, and it can be useful for debugging, but that's about it.
+Let me put it another way:
+`freeze` imports four packages: `reflect`, `runtime`, `unsafe`, and `syscall` (actually `golang.org/x/sys/unix`).
+Does that sound like a package you want to depend on?

+Okay, back to the real documention:

 Functions are provided for freezing the three "pointer types:" `Pointer`, `Slice`, and `Map`.
 Each function returns a copy of their input that is backed